 Annandale-Maple Lake, MN

 Cedar Lake Conservation Club | Water Quality Committee

 Kathy Jonsrud, Water Quality Committee Chair email@example.com

-* The big news was the outstanding secchi depth (clarity) reading of 10.4 feet (3.2 meters).
-This is very similar to 2015, which makes the last two years the best clarity since we started regular monitoring in 1993.
+* The big news was the outstanding secchi depth (clarity) reading of 11.3 feet (3.4meters).
+This beats the latest record in 2016 and is the best clarity since we started regular monitoring in 1993.

 We should take delight that all our stewardship has manifested in significant improvement in water quality.
 Each of our individual actions is important; from financial support for projects to mindful enjoyment of our beautiful lake.

 As serious lake people know, there is not a magic bullet to prevent aquatic invasive species from entering our lake.
 Education is the key!
 In 2017, a total of 1,396 inspections were done on Cedar (CTY RD 6, Schroeder Park).
 Along with the DNR and Wright County inspections on CTY RD 6, CLCC funded an additional 112 hours of inspections.
 Additionally, CLCC and Wright County Parks parked funded an additional 174 hours at the Schroeder Park launch.

 Wright County AIS Prevention Aid

 The Minnesota Legislature allocates $10 million per year directly to Minnesota counties to help fight the spread of aquatic invasive species.
 Wright County received $225K in 2017.
 Wright Soil & Water Conservation District (WSWCD) is charged with leading this local effort.
 2017 areas of focus for the AIS Prevention Aid in Wright County included:

 The Water Quality Committee is a very active CLCC committee.
 The committee is responsible for: